henryhuangh/wealthsimple-python/README.md

     + [Specifications](#specifications)
     + [Example](#example-1)

-<small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

-## Introduction
-The objective of this project is to provide a python library of trading functions for WealthSimple Trade.
-The goal is to have basic functionality to enable full trading automation.
-Included is the authy module which allows automatic logins even with 2FA enabled.
-Also included is a small library to obtain real-time quotes.

 ## Dependencies
 The requests is required to be installed.
 This can be obtained with `python -m pip install requests` in windows command prompt or just `pip install requests` on linux.